Get Started

 source ~/.zshrc # or ~/.bashrc

-lean-ctx setup automatically detects and configures: Cursor, Claude Code, Windsurf, VS Code / Copilot, Codex CLI, Gemini CLI, Zed, Antigravity, OpenCode, Crush, and Pi.
-Run lean-ctx doctor to verify everything works.
+lean-ctx setup automatically detects and configures 30+ AI tools including: Cursor, Claude Code, Windsurf, VS Code / Copilot, Codex CLI, Gemini CLI, Zed, Antigravity, OpenClaw, Augment, OpenCode, Crush, Pi, Kiro, Amp, Qwen, Trae, Amazon Q, JetBrains, Verdent, Cline, Roo, Hermes, Aider, Continue, Qoder, QoderWork, and more.
+Run lean-ctx doctor integrations to verify everything works.

 Detailed installation instructions per platform